Smart Contract Development Guide

 Cryptography

-Compute a Poseidon hash over two 32-byte field elements on the BN254 curve.
-This is a SNARK-friendly hash function used for Merkle trees, commitments, and nullifiers in zero-knowledge proof circuits.
+Compute the runtime's canonical Poseidon2 hash over two 32-byte values.
+This is the native hash used for Merkle trees, commitments, and nullifiers in the shielded runtime.

 use lichen_sdk::poseidon_hash;